-Transit safety targets were developed by MTA working with the LOTS within Maryland.
-These safety targets were shared with the Maryland Metropolitan Planning Organizations (MPOs).
-The setting of annual transit safety targets is one of the requirements of the rulemaking for Public Transportation Agency Safety Plans (PTASP).
-The PTASP rule was published in the Federal Register on July 19, 2018.
-The effective date of the rule was July 19, 2019, with one year following for implementation.
-Each applicable provider of public transportation is required to adopt a Public Transportation Agency Safety Plan implementing the principles of Safety Management Systems (SMS).
-In addition, annual targets for safety performance must be set.
+The setting of annual transit safety targets is one of the requirements of the rulemaking for Public Transportation Agency Safety Plans (PTASP) under 49 CFR Part 673.
+An update to the PTASP regulation was published in the Federal Register on April 11, 2024.
+The effective date of the rule was May 13, 2024.
+Each applicable provider of public transportation is required to adopt a PTASP implementing the principles of Safety Management Systems (SMS) to improve safety performance by reducing the number and rates of safety events, injuries, and assaults on transit workers.
+The National Safety Plan identifies fourteen (14) safety performance measures for all agencies subject to the PTASP regulation.
+In addition, annual targets for safety performance targets must developed and set by MTA's Joint Safety Committee, which is also responsible for the annual review and update to the MTA PTASP.
+These safety targets were shared with the Maryland Metropolitan Planning Organizations (MPOs) and adopted by their boards.